matt-belisle/Econ-101-Course-Notes/Chapter 11.md

 ### The Firm's Supply Curve

-A perfectly competitive firm's supply curve shows hot its profit maximizing output varies as the market price varies, other things remaining the same.
+A perfectly competitive firm's supply curve shows how its profit maximizing output varies as the market price varies, other things remaining the same.
 It is derived from the MC curve, and the AVC cost curves.

 When the price exceeds Minimum AVC, the firm maximizes profit by producing the output at which MC = Price.